 If you had an experience of being an international student in a foreign country, you probably hung out more with other internationals rather than locals.
-Being placed in a same dormitory, attending same parties, facing same problems as a foreigner you quickly get attached to the students from different geographical and cultural backgrounds.
+Being placed in the same dormitory, attending same parties, facing same problems as a foreigner you quickly get attached to the students from different geographical and cultural backgrounds.
 English naturally becomes a lingua franca that connects you.
 Although this means that you will improve your English, at the same time, you lose the opportunity to learn the local language truly experiencing the local culture.
 That is why many European universities organize Tandem language learning programs to break the ice between international and local students enabling them to learn from each other.

 In tandem language learning native speakers of two different languages are paired together to learn each other’s language.
 They meet and spend equal amount of time speaking in both languages.
 It is upon them to decide when and where to meet and on what topic to talk about: they might meet at a pizzeria and have a nice conversation enjoying a pizza, or find a more official setting where they can teach the grammar of their language.
 The only prerequisite for participants is that they should at least have an Intermediate language proficiency in the language of their partner.
 Otherwise, imagine an awkward situation in which you and your partner sit in a silence staring at each other being unable to communicate.